antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ### Exercise questions

-- Write one Raku function that combines the LLM-functions above?
+- Can you write a Raku function that combines the LLM-functions mentioned above?
 - What kind of computations involve the discussed unit objects?

 ------